 His interest in poetry was awakened by his father, a lawyer who used to read his son famous speeches.
-As a boy Dickey read Byron, and later, a volume of Byron's poetry was the young poet's first purchase.
-Already tallsix feet three inchesas a boy, he became a high school football star, eventually becoming a varsity player at Clemson College in South Carolina.
+As a boy Dickey read the work of Byron, and later, a volume of Byron's poetry was the young poet's first purchase.
+As a boy—at six feet three inches—Dickey went on to become a high school football star, eventually playing varsity at Clemson College in South Carolina.

 In 1942, Dickey left school to enlist in the U.S. Air Force.
-In between combat missions in the Pacific, he read Conrad Aiken and an anthology of modern poetry by Louis Untermeyer, and developed a taste for the apocalyptic poets, including Dylan Thomas and Kenneth Patchen.
+In between combat missions in the Pacific, he read the work of Conrad Aiken and an anthology of modern poetry by Louis Untermeyer, and developed a taste for the apocalyptic poets, including Dylan Thomas and Kenneth Patchen.

 The Air Force recalled Dickey to train officers for the Korean War.
 On his return he took a position with the University of Florida, though he resigned in April 1956, discouraged by the institutional nature of teaching.

-At the age of thirty-three, Dickey moved to New York, where he was hired to write advertising copy at the prominent McCann-Ericson agency.
+At the age of thirty-three, Dickey moved to New York City, where he was hired to write advertising copy at the prominent McCann-Ericson agency.
 He stayed in New York for several years before moving to Atlanta agencies.

-In 1960, Dickey's first collection, Into the Stone, and Other Poems, was published, and he soon abandoned his lucrative career to devote his life to poetry fulltime.
-In 1961, he accepted a Guggenheim Fellowship and spent a year in Italy with his family.
-Two of his most famous volumes of verse, Helmets (1964) and Buckdancer's Choice (1965)for which he was awarded both the Melville Cane Award and National Book Awardwere published soon after.
+In 1960, Dickey's first collection, Into the Stone and Other Poems, was published, and he soon abandoned his lucrative career to devote his life to writing poetry full-time.
+In 1961, he was awarded a Guggenheim Fellowship and spent a year in Italy with his family.
+Two of his most famous volumes of verse, Helmets (1964) and Buckdancer's Choice (1965), for which he was awarded both the Melville Cane Award and National Book Award, were published soon after.
 Dickey then taught, lectured, and wrote.